 Search & Replace

 You can skip over this step, just click 'Continue'.

-In your first import, you should only be seeing employers in the green box in the middle, showing you how many will be added with this import.
+In your first import, you should only be seeing employers in the blue box in the middle, showing you how many will be added with this import.

 You simply need to confirm the number of imported employers, and do a quick scan to check your employer names are spelled correctly.